How to turn off VPN on computer safely (Windows, macOS, Linux)

 Will my data be exposed after turning off VPN?

 Yes.
 Once you disconnect your VPN, your real IP address and traffic are visible to your internet service provider and websites you visit.
-This includes your browsing activity, DNS requests, and even location if not using other protections.
+This includes your browsing activity, DNS requests, and even your location if not using other protections.

 When I forgot to reconnect my VPN after testing a streaming site, I later saw targeted ads based on my exact city.
 That was a wake-up call about how quickly data is tracked.